Lawyers For Car Accidents During Wintry Weather

 Driving in the winter in Illinois brings a whole new set of challenges.
-Snow, sleet and ice can make driving hazardous, limiting visibility and control while driving.
+Snow, sleet, and ice can make driving hazardous, limiting visibility and control while driving.
 It is no wonder that there are so many car accidents during these cold months, causing not only damage to thousands of vehicles, but also causing serious injuries and fatalities.

 According to the Federal Highway Administration, 1.5 million motor vehicle accidents are attributed to weather each year.
 These crashes lead to over 7,000 deaths and an estimated 629,000 others are injured.
-These accidents are not necessarily caused by the weather, however they happen when there are poor conditions that can impact safety.
+These accidents are not necessarily caused by the weather, however, they happen when there are poor conditions that can impact safety.
 The FHWA estimates the following conditions cause the most crashes:

 - Ice.
-13% of weather related crashes are due to ice.
-It causes over 190,000 crashes and over 62,000 injuries.
+More than 13% of weather-related crashes are due to ice, which causes over 190,000 crashes and over 62,000 injuries.

 - Snow/Sleet/Slush.
-Sleet, slush and snow are present in over 390,000 crashes each year, with over 118,000 injuries and almost 1500 deaths.
+Sleet, slush, and snow are present in over 390,000 crashes each year, with over 118,000 injuries and almost 1500 deaths.

 These conditions make it difficult to stop and control vehicles, even those equipped with 4-wheel or all-wheel drive.
-When coupled with the normal causes of accidents such as distraction, speeding and reckless driving, these accidents can become even more deadly.Driving Safely In Chicago’s Winter Weather
+When coupled with the normal causes of accidents such as distraction, speeding, and reckless driving, these accidents can become even more deadly.

 - Prepare for driving.
 Make sure your vehicle is prepared for winter driving.
 Use winter tires, have your vehicle maintained and allow extra driving time for trips in poor conditions.

 - Protect yourself.
-Always use your seat belt and bring water, blankets and food for long trips and in case you get stuck in a storm.
+Always use your seat belt and bring water, blankets, and food for long trips and in case you get stuck in a storm.

 - Prevent crashes.
 Use extra precaution when driving in winter weather conditions.
 Slow down and pay attention to the road.
 Do not talk or text on your phone, don’t drink alcohol before driving and increase the distance between your vehicle and the one you are following.

 Don’t let another driver or an insurance company tell you that a Chicago car accident on a snowy or icy road was simply inevitable.
 As with all of our auto accident cases, Rosenfeld Injury Lawyers focuses on establishing what the other driver did wrong and them causally relating your injuries.
-Contact us now before you consider speaking to an insurance company.
+Contact us now before you speak to an insurance company.